 The annual service of Lessons and Carols at King’s College in Cambridge has popularized the service, ever since its first debut in 1918.
-Since then, it has spread and become a traditional Holiday favorite all over the world.
-Our own service follows the traditional style of King’s College, with a few selections from Handel’s Messiah and other choral favorites.
+Since then, it has spread and become a traditional holiday favorite all over the world.
+Our own service follows the traditional style of King’s College, with a few selections from choral favorites.
 It is truly a delight for the whole family.
 We invite you to join us!

 During the Advent season, we will also have two special Christmas Services:

 - Carols and Candlelight Christmas Eve Service, Dec 24th at 5PM

 - Christmas Day Communion Service, Dec 25th at 10AM